Days (The Kinks song): Kirsty MacColl version

-Kirsty MacColl covered "Days" on her second studio album Kite (1989).
-It was released as the album's second single on 19 June 1989 and reached No. 12 on the UK Singles Chart, the same position achieved by the Kinks in 1968.
+Kirsty MacColl covered "Days" on her second studio album, Kite (1989).
+It was released as the album's second single on 19 June 1989 and peaked at No. 12 on the UK Singles Chart, the same position achieved by the Kinks in 1968.
 In Ireland, MacColl's version charted seven places higher than the original, at No. 9.
-It was re-released in 1995, charting much lower, reaching only No. 42 in the UK.
+In 1995, when the song was used in an advertising campaign for the Sony camcorder, it was re-released and reached No. 42 on the UK Singles Chart.
 It is one of MacColl's most popular singles.

 Background

 "Days" was released as the second single from Kite, following "Free World".
 MacColl's label, Virgin, had intended to release "Days" as the lead single, but MacColl felt the first single from Kite had to be one which she wrote.

 Recalling her version of "Days", MacColl told James Bennett in 1994: "I think my version is a bit slower [than the Kinks' original], I wanted to give it the ABBA treatment.
 I wanted people to think that it's a Kirsty MacColl song when they hear it."